MrKWatkins/ZXSpectrumNextTests/release/LmxHiRes.txt

 -------------------------------------------------------------------------------------

 Draws all three basic layers (Sprite, Layer2, ULA-HiRes) in all combinations affecting priority and transparency, and in all basic six layer-order modes.

 There's 24 total combinations (of course many yield same result, but hidden layers are in different state), there's table at bottom of this txt showing all combinations.

+At left side of screen (first column) there is label with layers-priority, and miniature of expected result (this is drawn as Layer2 graphics only, not using ULA/Sprites).

-So the TEST-area for particular layer ordering is on the right end in 6x4 (24) characters area (one character = 8x8 pix).
-This output is composed from all the layers, and its result shows the actual emulator/board rendering result.
+The TEST-area for particular layer ordering is in the second column covering 6x4 (24) ULA characters (one character = 8x8 pix) area.
+This output is composed from all layers, and its result shows the actual emulator/board rendering result.

-At left side of screen there is label noting the layers-order, and scaled-down expected result (this is drawn as Layer2 graphics, i.e. not mixed from real layer data).

-In the middle there are three areas showing how each layer is set (Sprite, Layer2, ULA), these are again drawn in Layer2 graphics (not drawn by layer which they depict).
+On the right under "Legend" there are three areas showing how each layer is set (Sprite, Layer2, ULA), these are drawn in Layer2 graphics (not drawn by layer which they depict).
-(these middle areas are only shown once, as they remain identical for all layer orderings)

 The 2x2 chequered white/grey areas represent where transparent colour is in graphics.